Skip to main content

 • conference proceedings with an ISSN

-*Open access is not mandated for articles outside this definition and therefore authors may follow traditional publishing routes but should make the content available in the institutional repository and funder specified repository.
-However, UKRI's new open access policy now covers all review articles including those invited or commissioned papers, where they acknowledge a UKRI grant.
-These are now eligible to access UKRI APC funding administered by Brunel.
+** The UKRI's open access policy covers all review articles including those invited or commissioned papers, where they acknowledge a UKRI grant.
+These are now eligible to access the UKRI open access funding administered by Brunel.

 Publication status